 The library / media center hours are from 7:20 A.M. to 3:00 P.M.
 Books may be checked out for twenty (20) school days, at which point they may be rechecked out.
-After sixty (60) days overdue books are marked lost and fines assessed.
+After sixty (60) days overdue Books are marked lost and fines assessed.
 The fine will be deleted if the book is returned.
 On-line access to Library services is available through the school website 24 hours a day, 7 days a week.
 Reference materials must be used in the library.
 Students have access to both print & online reference materials.
-Please see our Librarian, Mrs. Scott, for passwords.